-MY MISSION: to foster curiosity in cross-cultural experiences, both at home and abroad–especially the ones that make us gasp.
+MY MISSION: to foster curiosity in cross-cultural experiences, both at home and abroad–especially the ones that make us gasp (and laugh).

 I want to strengthen your curiosity in the cross-cultural “other,” and through that curiosity come to understand anew your own culture, and your place in it.

 It takes courage to follow your curiosity, courage you already have.

 As a Peace Corps Volunteer from 2004-2006, I was quickly embedded into a very different culture.

 * majority Muslim population (vs. my Calvinist background), and

 * 70-year history under Soviet rule (vs. my American capitalist foundation)